bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ![chart](/assets/images/duckdb_numba_udfs/vec_numba.svg)

-A near 9X improvement with the vectorized version taking 2.998 seconds!
+A near 9X improvement with the vectorized version taking 2.998 seconds vs the 26.7 seconds that the native scalar UDF takes!

 ## Comparison with Rust-based UDFs